Health & Safety FAQ

-A: Dream Downtown employees are being trained on progressive cleaning and sanitization guidelines as recommended by the CDC.
+A: Dream Midtown employees are being trained on progressive cleaning and sanitization guidelines as recommended by the CDC.
 Staff must complete a health screening, which includes a temperature reading before the start of each shift.
 Anyone with a temperature above 100.4 degrees and/or who exhibits symptoms indicated in the health screening will be sent home.
 Face coverings will be mandatory for all employees to wear while on property.
-Hand washing and sanitization will be performed every 60 minutes or after each guest interaction.
-All shared tools and service areas will be cleaned and sanitized after each use.
+Hand washing and sanitization will be performed at least every 60 minutes.
+All shared tools and service areas will be cleaned and sanitized after use.

 Q: As a guest, am I required to wear a face mask in the hotel?
 What about New York City in general?

-A: Guests will be required to wear a face covering while in hotel public areas.
-A face covering is required when indoors and at all times when riding public transportation, such as the subway, ferry, bus, taxis, and car services even if you can maintain distance from others.
-Face coverings can include bandanas, scarves, or face masks.
-All employees are required to wear a face mask at all times.
+A: Unvaccinated guests will be required to wear a face covering while in hotel public areas.
+Vaccinated guests are not required to wear a face covering.
+You must wear a face covering at all times when riding public transportation, such as the subway, ferry, bus, taxis and car services even if you can maintain distance from others.
+Face coverings may include bandanas, scarves, and other face masks.

 Q: Will the hotel provide face masks or do I need to bring my own?

 A: We strongly suggest guests bring their own face coverings.
-Dream Downtown will have face masks available for guests upon request.
+Dream Midtown will provide a welcome kit for guests, which includes a face mask.
+The hotel will have additional face masks available for guests upon request.

 Q: How many sanitizing stations are there for guests on property and where are they located?

 A: Sanitizing stations will be located throughout the lobby and on each guest floor.

 Q: Is self-check-in and self-check-out available and how does that work?